smrutiranjanbhuyan/urlshortner/README.md

 1.  **User Management**:
     *   A new user signs up with their name, email, and password.
 The password is securely hashed using `bcrypt` before being stored in the database.
     *   When a user logs in, the system verifies their credentials.
-Upon success, a unique session ID is generated and stored in a cookie on the user's browser.
-This cookie is used to identify the user on subsequent requests.
+Upon success, a stateless **JSON Web Token (JWT)** is generated and stored in an `httpOnly` cookie.
+This token contains the user's identity and is sent with every subsequent request to authenticate the user.

 2.  **URL Shortening**:
     *   An authenticated user submits a long URL through their dashboard.